Skip to content

 task node:lint # eslint + typecheck

-The repo uses pre-commit hooks that enforce conventional commit messages, code formatting, and lint rules.
+The repository uses pre-commit hooks that enforce conventional commit messages, code formatting, and linter rules.
 If a commit is rejected, the hook output tells you exactly what to fix.

 Working with Documentation